bfdes/bfdes.in/posts/the-jsx-transform.md

 ## Putting pen to paper

-Let's implement the JSX factory, `elem`, armed with our knowledge of the JSX transform.
+Let's implement the JSX factory, `elem`, armed with our knowledge of the JSX Transform.

 `elem` should begin with input sanitation.
 It must